-In order to complete a PLAR review for credit granted the following documentation is required immediately upon acceptance to RMCC for sponsored on site students and as part of the Admissions application for distance education students: A Military Personnel Record Resume (MPRR) for Regular Force Members; A Record of Service for Reserve Force Members; Course Training Reports for courses listed on the RMCC Table of Credit Granted; Course Training Plan and Course Material for DND courses not on the RMCC Table of Credit Granted; Certificate of Completion for Professional level courses; Course Manual and Course Material for non-DND Professional level courses not on the RMCC Table of Credit Granted.
-Request for Prior Learning Assessment (Credit Granted) Application Form.
-For PLAR review applicants who are not sponsored students please complete the Request for Credit Granted section of the Request for Prior Learning Assessment Form, including payment information, and FAX to PLAR (FAX number provided on the form).
+In order to complete a PLAR review for credit granted the following documentation is required immediately upon acceptance to RMCC for sponsored on site students and as part of the Admissions application for distance learning students:

+- A Military Personnel Record Resume (MPRR) for Regular Force Members; - A Record of Service for Reserve Force Members; - Course Training Reports for courses listed on the RMCC Table of Credit Granted;

+- Course Training Plan and Course Material for DND courses not on the RMCC Table of Credit Granted; - Certificate of Completion for Professional level courses; - Course Manual and Course Material for non-DND Professional level courses not on the RMCC Table of Credit Granted; - Request for Prior Learning Assessment Application Form.

+Request for Credit Granted

+For PLAR review distance learning students please complete the Request for Credit Granted section of the Request for Prior Learning Assessment Form, including payment information, and FAX to PLAR (FAX number provided on the form).

 For sponsored students, in order to ensure that prior learning is assessed in time to apply results to first year scheduling, a copy of student transcripts, course descriptions, and outlines for courses for which recognition is being requested must be forwarded to the RMCC PLAR section immediately upon acceptance to RMCC.
 Requests, therefore, should be forwarded before leaving for the Basic Officer Training Course.

-Prior Learning Assessment & Recognition (PLAR) - Undergraduate

-Service Standard Completion of a student requested PLAR review 8 weeks toward an undergraduate degree at RMCC Completion of student requested PLAR review of a 8 course or programme of study not taken for credit months at a Canadian post-secondary institution such as DND courses and professional courses.
+Admissions Restriction

+The Royal Military College of Canada reserves the right to reject applicants on the basis of their overall academic record, even where entrance requirements have technically been met.
+Normally a candidate who has been required to withdraw from another university or college for academic reasons will not be considered for admission until a full academic year has elapsed.

-ACADEMIC PROGRAMMES
+ACADEMIC PROGRAMMES | UNDERGRADUATE STUDIES